How to Improve Your Credit Score

 Before you can improve your credit score, you need to know which factors impact it.
 This way, you can make the changes to your credit management habits that will have the greatest impact and assure a positive outcome.

-In the United States, 90% of top lenders look at credit scores that are calculated using the FICO scoring model.1
+In the United States, 90% of top lenders look at credit scores that are calculated using the FICO scoring model.
+Your FICO credit score is based on the following factors:

 • 35% – Payment history